Ebazhanov/linkedin-skill-assessments-quizzes/kotlin/kotlin-quiz.md

 - [x] Abstract function always returns null
 - [ ] A superclass is initialized before its subclass.
 Therefore, name has not been set before it is rendered

 #### Q3.
-Kotlin interfaces ad abstract classes are very similar.
+Kotlin interfaces and abstract classes are very similar.
 What is one thing abstract class can do that interfaces cannot?

 - [ ] Only abstract classes are inheritable by subclasses
 - [ ] Only abstract classes can inherit from multiple superclasses